 NOTES & TIPS

-• Take care to add the baking soda and sugar while the tea is still hot; those ingredients won’t blend well once the tea has cooled.
+• Take care to add the sugar (and baking soda, if using) while the tea is still hot; those ingredients won’t blend with the water as well once the tea has cooled.

 • BONUS RECIPE: Half-and-half (AKA Arnold Palmer): Make this recipe, make lemonade, then pour both into a 1-gallon pitcher.